IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > the State should conduct human rights education and training programmes for public officials and make such training available to judges and candidates for judicial appointments.
 Teaching on the principles of equality and non discrimination should be integrated in formal and non-formal inclusive and multicultural education, with a view to dismantling notions of superiority or inferiority based on prohibited grounds and to promote dialogue and tolerance between different groups in society[^36]

 ### Adjusting legislation and policy
-States have an obligation to ensure their legislation is aligned with the international human rights treaties they have ratified.
-The ICCPR grants men and boys the right to equality under the law and equal protection of the law, as well as "equal and effective" protection from discrimination in the law.
+States have an obligation to ensure their legislation is aligned with the international human rights treaties they have ratified.[^37] The ICCPR grants men and boys the right to equality under the law and equal protection of the law, as well as "equal and effective" protection from discrimination in the law.
 Laws must not discriminate against men and boys.

 States must review their legislation, policy and programmes periodically to ensure they do not violate men's right to equality and non-discrimination.

 Additionally, State should take into account the effect of supposedly gender-neutral laws and policy to ensure they do not have the effect of disadvantaging or discriminating against men and boys.

-> These steps include ... the **adjustment of domestic legislation** so as to give effect to the undertakings set forth in the Covenant.[^37]
+> In particular, it is incumbent upon States parties to **take into account the effect of apparently gender-neutral laws, policies and programmes** and to consider whether they could result in a negative impact on the ability of men and women to enjoy their human rights on a basis of equality.[^38]

 > ...
 Laws which impose more severe penalties on women than on men for adultery or other offences also violate the requirement of equal treatment. ...
 States parties should review their legislation and practices and take the lead in implementing all measures necessary to eliminate discrimination against women in all fields, for example by prohibiting discrimination by private actors in areas such as employment, education, political activities and the provision of accommodation, goods and services.
 States parties should report on all these measures and provide information on the remedies available to victims of such discrimination.